Events and Workshops

 Previous Workshops:

-Victoria & Albert Museum, South Kensington - Drop-In Diwali: Family Day - November 2024
+Victoria & Albert Museum, South Kensington

-Pitzhanger Manor & Gallery - Drop-in workshops / Open Sundays - 2023-2024
+Pitzhanger Manor & Gallery

 Open Ealing / Open Southall - Creative workshops

-Chiswick House & Gardens - Community workshop
+Chiswick House & Gardens - Community workshops

 Private & Corporate Events - Bespoke printmaking, please email for enquiries